The ‘solopreneur’ at the intersection of technology and the law

 An early challenge for Irwin was disabusing others of the misconception that in-house lawyers are a financial drain, the ‘department of no’, and somewhat ‘less than’ when compared to firm-based lawyers and she became an advocate for representing herself and others as strong, savvy business leaders.

-According to Irwin, the use of AI to power in-house legal work has exposed in-house lawyers as modern-day business professionals, in a world that is becoming increasingly digitised and allowing in-house legal functions to run “like a business within a business”.
+According to Irwin, the use of artificial intelligence (AI) to power in-house legal work has shown in-house lawyers as modern business professionals and allows in-house legal functions to run “like a business within a business”.

 “The majority are using it to power faster contracting processes so they aren’t a blocker to business growth and to minimise their risk of burnout caused by high volume repetitive, manual work.
 For instance, to redline, negotiate and close contracts faster,” she explained.